wordtoword/glowing-umbrella/en/stripe-1.md

 Stripe-side verification steps needed
 -->

 Once completed, the member is automatically added to the member group(s) for the product(s).
-They will also automatically receive a Stripe member ID and subscription ID attached to their Kuroco account.
+They will also receive a Stripe member ID and subscription ID attached to their Kuroco account.
 For more details, see [Second tutorial - Customer ID & Subscription ID](#link).

 ### Verifying the subscription cancellation